-- A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use; - The parcel has an existing single-family residence.
-The request is not anticipated to diminish the enjoyment of safety or quality of life in existing residential area. - B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development. - Only a certified MAI (Master Appraiser Institute) appraisal can determine if material reduction has or will occur due to the proposed request. - C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of: - 1. historical land use patterns;
+A. Whether the proposed use(s) would have hours of operation, lighting, odor, noise levels, traffic, or site activity that would significantly diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area which could foreseeably be affected by the proposed use;

+The applicants' single-family home was built in 1978.
+The owners intend to make renovations to their home and were informed that the proposed zoning change was required before a building permit would be issued.
+This request is not anticipated to diminish the enjoyment of safety or quality of life in existing neighborhood within the area.

+B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.

+Only a certified MAI (Master Appraiser Institute) appraisal can determine if a material reduction has or will occur due to the proposed request.

+C. Whether the proposed use(s) is/are consistent with an emerging or existing pattern of surrounding development as determined through an analysis of:

+1. historical land use patterns;

-The historical land use patterns of the surrounding development can be characterized as single-family residences on properties one acre to 6.6 acres in size.
+The historical land use patterns can be characterized as single-family residences on properties that range in size from .25 acres to 1-acre.